player-03/echoes/README.md

 ### Since v1.0.0-rc.3

 - Macro users only: `ComponentStorageBuilder.getComponentStorage()` now returns the full `StorageType.instance` expression, not just a value that can be parsed to find `StorageType`.
 If you need this value, use `getComponentStorageName()`.
 None of this affects `Echoes.getComponentStorage()`, which continues to work as before.
+- Entity templates may no longer define their own constructor, and should instead declare an `onApplyTemplate()` function that takes no arguments.
+- In an entity template, you must now use variables (not properties) to declare components.
+Properties now have their default Haxe behavior.
+- In an entity template, only variables marked `@:optional` or `Null<>` are considered optional.
+If a non-optional variable lacks a value, it must now be set via constructor argument.

 ### Since v1.0.0-rc.2